bencwallace/slox/README.md

 ## Why Scala?

+1. To learn Scala
+2. Easy to port from Java
+3. It isn't (at the time of writing) on the [list]() of jlox ports.
-Besides being relatively straightforward to port from Java, Scala is a natural language for writing an interpreter or compiler due to its functional nature.
+4. Its functional nature makes it natural for writing an interpreter or compiler.

 ### Pattern matching